decretist/Dissertation/Chapter2/chapter2.markdown

-final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[46] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "having been completed in one hundred distinctions."[47]
+final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[46] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "*toto tractatu in centum distinctionibus exacto* (having been completed in one hundred distinctions.)"[47]

 Modern scholarship conventionally divides Part I into a treatise on laws (*tractatus de legibus*) corresponding to distinctions 1-20,[48] a